RezaShahrestani/programme/legacy/javascript/javascript3/week2/lesson-plan.md

 // When you have a promise you can call two functions on that promise (.then and .catch). '.then' is called when the promise is resolved. '.catch' is called when the promise is rejected.
 ```

-### Promise creation - A recepy for creating your own promise
+### Promise creation - A recipe for creating your own promise

 When you create a new promise you give it a function that has two functions as parameters (resolve and reject).
 Resolve is called when everything in a promise goes well.
 Reject is called when something goes wrong.